linkov/falconrypro/falconrypro/Pods/SwipeCellKit/README.md

 * .drag: The visible action area is dragged, pinned to the cell, with each action button fully sized as it is exposed.
 * .reveal: The visible action area sits behind the cell, pinned to the edge of the table view, and is revealed as the cell is dragged aside.

-See [Customizing Transitions](https://github.com/jerkoch/SwipeCellKit/blob/develop/Guides/Advanced.md) for more details on customizing button appearance as the swipe is performed.
+See [Customizing Transitions](https://github.com/SwipeCellKit/SwipeCellKit/blob/develop/Guides/Advanced.md) for more details on customizing button appearance as the swipe is performed.

+#### Transition Delegate

+Transition for a `SwipeAction` can be observered by setting a `SwipeActionTransitioning` on the `transitionDelegate` property.
+This allows you to observe what percentage is visible and access to the underlying `UIButton` for that `SwipeAction`.

 ### Expansion